Break-Through-Tech/Test-Company-Customer-Support-AI-Assistant/Challenge-Project-Overview.md

 2. **Begin reviewing the dataset** using the link above
 3. **Set up your GitHub Projects board** with the milestones listed above

-I’m excited to work with you!
+I'm excited to work with you!

 ---

 ## ❓ Questions?

-Please bring any questions to our first meeting during the week of August 24th (Break Through Tech’s Bridge to Studio - Session B).
+Please bring any questions to our first meeting during the week of August 24th (Break Through Tech's Bridge to Studio - Session B).